Samsung/tizen-docs/docs/application/features/feature.md

 ------------------------------------------------------------------------------------------

 **System information:**\
-The version of the Tizen Core API in the \[Major\].\[Minor\] format.
+The version of Tizen Core API in the \[Major\].\[Minor\] format.
 For example, "1.0" represents a web api version where the major version is 1 and the minor version is 0.
 If a device doesn't provide Tizen Core API, it returns an empty string("").

 [Edit Key](https://www.tizen.org/node/8667/edit?destination=feature "edit"){.edit}